oletizi/avi-docs/src/site/vantage-integration-with-safenet-network-hsm-16-2/index.md

 The HSM group must be added to the SE group that will be used by virtual service.

-Navigate to Infrastructure &gt; Cloud &gt; Default-Cloud &gt; Service Engine Group &gt; Default Group.
+Navigate to Infrastructure > Cloud > Default-Cloud > Service Engine Group > Default Group.

 <a href="img/Screen-Shot-2016-05-13-at-6.39.48-PM.png"><img class="alignnone wp-image-8827" src="img/Screen-Shot-2016-05-13-at-6.39.48-PM.png" alt="Screen Shot 2016-05-13 at 6.39.48 PM" width="593" height="260"></a>